willfixlater/resume/resources/markup/resume.md

 I started with Postedin in August 2014.
 They hired me for a diverse array of project needs, inluding: migrating a network of over a dozen Wordpress publications to Pelican, a static site generator written in Python; aiding in the re-write of their legacy code base to a new PHP/Laravel and JS/Ember stack; and configuring a Docker-based server architecture for a network of Discourse forums.

-Clojure has been my language of choice since the beginnings of 2016.
+Clojure has been my language of choice since the beginning of 2016.
 I have written a library in it, Turmeric, and a handful of personal projects.
 I understand category theory, lambda calculas and combinatory logic as they apply to programming, through the Curry-Howard(-Lambek) isomorphism and otherwise, as well as theoretically to an intermediate degree.

 I have been living in Chile since 2013 and speak Spanish fluently.